langstonmandela/divine-passage/NOTES.md

 ## Notes for next steps:
    - [x] Move dispatched actions to use login saga to fix refresh bugs
+   - [ ] Update `<p>` tags at the top of each page to include relevant information / instructions etc.
+   - [ ] Add a JOIN for service providers to bring forward user information

 Polish/Styling:
    - [ ] Ensure all buttons have `w3-rounded`